IgniteUI/indigo-design-docfx/en/components/cards-custom.md

 ### Detach from Symbol

-In order to customize Card layouts start by dragging a `Cards/Custom` to your artboard, right clicking on top of it and selecting the `Detach from Symbol` option near the bottom of the contextual menu.
-In your layers panel under the newly appeared _Cards/Custom_ group you should see the following:
+In order to customize Card layouts start by dragging a `Cards/Custom` to your Artboard, right clicking on top of it, and selecting the `Detach from Symbol` option near the bottom of the contextual menu.
+In your layers panel under the newly appeared _Cards/Custom_ group, you should see the following:

 > [!INFO]
 > | Layer | Use |